Public Drinking Water Branch

 Drinking Water Week

-Drinking Water Week is an opportunity recognize the vital role water plays in our daily lives and is celebrated each year during the first full week of May.
-Drinking Water Week will be celebrated May 4-10, 2014.
+Drinking Water Week, May 4-10, 2014, is an opportunity recognize the vital role water plays in our daily lives and is celebrated each year during the first full week of May.

+The poster contest is held in celebration of National Drinking Water Week, the first full week of May.
+Drinking Water Week is a week set aside each year to make people more aware of the benefits of tap water.
 A safe, reliable water supply is critical to the success of any community.
-It creates jobs, attracts industry and investment, and provides for the health and welfare of citizens in ways ranging from disease prevention to fire suppression.
+It creates jobs, attracts industry and investment and provides for the health and welfare of citizens in ways ranging from disease prevention to fire suppression.
 We often take water resources for granted unless we are living through a drought or when depleted water supplies threaten a community's future.
+Water plays a vital role in our daily lives, and this poster contest asked students to celebrate what only tap water can deliver

 - 2013 Drinking Water Week